Mark Sanchez: Personal life

 Sanchez is an avid fan of musical theatre.
 He was a presenter at the 2010 Tony Awards, where he introduced a number from the Broadway musical Memphis.
 Sanchez has been involved in multiple charities including the Juvenile Diabetes Research Foundation to help raise awareness for Type 1 diabetes and Sam's Club's Giving Made Simple which, helps raise awareness about childhood obesity and how families can prevent it.
 Sanchez has also worked with the Teddy Atlas Foundation through which he met Aiden Binkley, a terminally ill 11-year-old struck with rhabdomyosarcoma.
 Sanchez developed a bond with Binkley and the two remained close friends until Binkley's death in December 2010.

 Sanchez's father is a fire captain for the Orange County Fire Authority and a member of the national urban search and rescue team.
 In college, Nick Sanchez played quarterback for East Los Angeles College and was later a sergeant in the United States Army.
 His two older brothers both played college football.
 Nick Jr. attended Yale University, where he played quarterback while Brandon attended DePauw University, where he played on the offensive line.
 Nick Jr. went on to attend the USC Law School and is a business attorney; Brandon became a mortgage broker.

-Sanchez dated model and former wife of Sean Avery, Hilary Rhoda for several years.
+Sanchez dated model Hilary Rhoda for several years.
 The two appeared in a GQ photo shoot.
 On May 28, 2023, Sanchez married actress Perry Mattfeld.

 In June 2016, a lawsuit filed by U.S. Securities and Exchange Commission alleged that Sanchez's broker conducted a "ponzi-like scheme" which defrauded Sanchez, as well as former MLB pitcher Roy Oswalt and then active MLB pitcher Jake Peavy, out of USD30 million.

 2025 stabbing and arrest

 On October 4, 2025, Sanchez was stabbed during an altercation in downtown Indianapolis at 12:30 a.m.
 EDT.
 Reports indicate that he was rushed to a local hospital, where he was reportedly in critical condition.
-Photos released show a large gash across the cheek of the truck driver Sanchez had an alleged altercation with.
+Released photos show a large gash across the cheek of the truck driver with whom Sanchez was alleged to have had an altercation.
 Sanchez was later arrested, initially on charges of battery with injury, unlawful entry of a motor vehicle and public intoxication, all misdemeanors.
 The next day, the battery charge was upgraded to a felony.

 According to police reports, Sanchez was harassing a 69-year-old worker disposing restaurant grease into a truck.
 Though the man pepper sprayed him, Sanchez continued threatening the man, leading to his stabbing.
-Local news organizations released images of the other man suffering his own injuries in the altercation.
+Local news organizations released images of the other man suffering from his own injuries in the altercation.
 Sanchez was in Indianapolis to cover the Colts' game against the Las Vegas Raiders for Fox Sports the following day; Brady Quinn, another former NFL quarterback turned college football studio analyst for the network, was brought in to replace him after the incident.
 In November 2025, Fox confirmed Sanchez was fired.